 The picture with the Vermes article, shows the judgement of Mariamne: http://www.standpointmag.co.uk/text-janfeb-11-herod-the-terrible-or-herod-the-great-geza-vermes-reappraisal.
 There are some priestly figures in the background looking very severe.
 Yet when one reads the story (the supposed history in the writings attributed to Josephus) one gets very little interaction with priests which is strange given Herod’s piety.
-We do read about Herod occasionally offering sacrifice before going into battle, and that’s about it.
+We do read about Herod occasionally 'offering sacrifice' before going into battle, and that’s about it.
 I have to ask what type of sacrifice did Herod offer?
 Was it an animal, or was it incense?

 Thus the priests wrote in the second letter of 4QMMT, the Acts of Torah: “And you know that no treachery or lie or evil is found in our hands”.
 Such words are uttered by the guilty.
 When they wrote this letter, the priests were playing mind games with Herod.
 Herod didn’t murder his wife Mariamne and two of her three sons.
-Josephus and his fellow priests, working for the Romans, made it look as though he did by the use of poison.
-And the editors of Josephus’s writings added the third son, Aristobulus to the list of Herod’s victims – they wanted to blacken Herod's name and erase Aristobulus from history.
+Josephus and his fellow priests, working for the Romans, made it look as though he did.
+The same priests and editors added the third son, Aristobulus to the list of Herod’s victims – they wanted to blacken Herod's name and erase Aristobulus from history.

 Aristobulus, the father of Agrippa I, was appointed king by Herod.
 He remained king until he died when Agrippa I became king.
 Kokkinos rightly asks the question: “However, is it possible that a royal court of such magnitude…. lost its well placed manpower in a spectacular overnight disintegration?”
 The answer is, it didn’t.

 All the Roman governors were fictitious – made up by the editors, and Roman historians.
 (Pilate was not a Roman governor, but was the prefect of police in Caesarea).
 Laughably, Martin Goodman has the governors hiding “in political isolation on their estates in the southern part of the province”.
 The so-called procuratorial coins were coins of kings Aristobulus and his son Aggrippa I. They, like their father and grandfather Herod, didn’t allow their image on their coins.
 Only for a short period did Agrippa I’s image appear on coins, when the editors were forced to admit that a Hasmonean was in power.
-Agrippa I’s rule was considerably longer than the range of dates on coins with his image.
+Agrippa I’s rule was considerably longer than the range of the dates on the coins with his image.
 In Judaism, Agrippa I was known as Agrippa the Great.
-This would make one think that the reign of Agrippa I was comparable to that of his grandfather Herod, and thus much longer than the three years allowed by the coins with Agrippa's image.
+The reign of Agrippa I was comparable to that of his grandfather Herod, and thus much longer than the three years allowed by the coins with Agrippa's image.
 Agrippa I, a Hasmonean king, succeeded his father Aristobulus, also a Hasmonean, who in turn succeeded Herod.
 The history is garbled in the writings attributed to Josephus.
 Agrippa I ruled until 66 CE when he was killed by the priests.
 The killing of Agrippa I and the persecution of the prophets prompted the Roman invasion under Nero.
 This invasion lasted less than one year.

 The priests were out on their ear, on their own admission (4QMMT), and because of their chicanery with Herod and his family.
 They had been thrown out of the temple earlier by Judas Maccabeus.
 Hence Kokkinos could write: “the ‘priestly class’ as the sole ruling class in Judaea under Rome is a myth”.

 4QMMT can thus be seen for what it is - a last desperate attempt to justify themselves before Herod on the part of the priests.
-They were attempting to cover-up their own guilt in being involved in the deaths of Herod's family.
+And they were attempting to cover-up their own guilt of being involved in the deaths of Herod's family.